Localization for coarse homology theories: Localization for coarse homology theories

-We now consider a functor $E $ in $ \Fun^{\colim}(G\Spc\cX,\bC)$ (i.e., a $\bC$-valued equivariant coarse homology theory).
+We now consider a $\bC$-valued equivariant coarse homology theory, i.e., a functor $E $ in $ \Fun^{\colim}(G\Spc\cX,\bC)$.
 As a corollary of Theorem \ref{rgioewfwefewfewfewf} we obtain its version for the associated Bredon-style equivariant coarse homology of $E$.
-Recall the Definition {\ref{etgioegggergergergeg}} of the functor $\underline{E}$.
+Recall the Definition {\ref{etgioegggergergergeg}} of the functor~$\underline{E}$.
 Let $X$ be a $G$-bornological coarse space and $\gamma$ be a conjugacy class of $G$.